 Ideal for: Medium to long-haired cats

-These combs have long teeth that pick through your cat’s coat, removing loose hair and gently detangling.
-They can help to prevent mat formation.
+These combs have long teeth that pick through your cat’s coat, removing loose hair while gently detangling.
+They can help to prevent mat formation as well.

 While these are useful for cats with longer coats, they’re not the best choice for cats who don’t like brushing.
 Detangling combs aren’t soft and do little to massage the skin.